MrFogg866/scottys/README.md

 * As a shopper, I want to easily provide my shipping and payment information during the checkout.

-* As a shopper, I want to feel my personal and payment data is being handled securely.

 * As a shopper, I want to receive an order confirmation once I have finished my purchase.

 * As a shopper, I want to receive an order confirmation email for my records.